Aristagoras: The affirmative view

 It is certainly hard to find fault with his general view that the only adequate explanation for the Persian Wars must be a complete account of relations between the two peoples since the conquest of the Ionian cities in 545 B.C.

-In short, Herodotus is personal because the Homerica are personal.
-Both genres intend to portray the illustrious or non-illustrious deeds and doings of persons in the contexts of mighty wars.
-Thus Aristagoras personally can be called a “coward.”
-The lying that they do is metis, “cunning,” an admired Greek virtue practised by the greatest hero of them all, the crafty Odysseus.
-The literary tradition of it went on.
-Virgil could include the half-line Timeo Graecos dona ferentes, “I fear Greeks bearing Gifts,” in the Aeneid.

 The expectation of modernity in Herodotus is misplaced.
 Validation must be sought for individual logoi.
 The whole work or any part of it cannot logically be condemned on the basis of one or a group of paradoxes.
-All scepticism must have a reason for doubting.
+All skepticism must have a reason for doubting.
 The inconsistencies of Herodotus are not a valid reason, which is generally true.
-But few stories are ever free of inconsistency, and if they are, they are suspect on that account (“too good to be true”).
+But few stories are ever free of inconsistency, and if they are, they are suspect on that account ("too good to be true").

 Denials of Herodotus' validity, from mild to severe, although widespread, were never universal.
 As an example of ancient information generally agreed to be invalid, many works attributed to various authors have been placed in the "pseudo-" category after as much as centuries of review.
 There was never any such universal and long-standing denial of Herodotus.
 On the contrary, the main events, such as the Battles of Marathon and Thermopylae, have been accepted as basically credible by many scholars of many ages.
 It is therefore misplaced to speak of the "rehabilitation" of Herodotus in medical or neo-ideologic terms.